Online Enrollment for International Students

 Starting Online: Pros: Finish your program sooner, work advancement or new career path sooner, may cost less (living expense savings) Cons: have the full cultural immersion experience for less total time, some may not find the online learning environment to be a good fit for their personal circumstances (learning style, availability or cost of reliable internet service), uncertainty about when specifically one will be able to physically arrive on-campus

 Deferring: Masters-level applications are generally valid for one academic year from your initial term of application.
-Due to COVID-19 challenges for many, requests may be approved for later than one year at this time.
 Please note, doctoral students are encouraged to reach out to their respective College graduate office and/or academic advisor to discuss their deferral options.
-If a change in start term is needed, a deferral request must be sent to the Office of Graduate Studies via the Graduate Admissions Deferral Request Form (https://umdearborn.formstack.com/forms/deferral_request ).
+If a change in start term is needed, a deferral request must be sent to the Office of Graduate Studies via the Graduate Admissions Deferral Request Form.
 All documents previously submitted will be transferred to the new term along with your admission if you are eligible for a deferral.
 If you choose to attend another university in the meantime, your application will require a second review by the Faculty Review Committee with official transcripts from that institution.

 If you are in need of a student visa, a new I-20 will need to be issued for the term you plan to arrive on campus.
 Additional financial documentation may be required if materials on file are older than one year.

-If you are enrolled in a program already approved to be offered in a fully online format (list is available here: https://umdearborn.edu/academics/graduate-studies/online-learning), you will be able to complete your program fully online.
+If you are enrolled in a program already approved to be offered in a fully online format (list is available in the Academics Online Learning page), you will be able to complete your program fully online.
 There will be no difference in the degree credential awarded.
 The diploma would read exactly the same.

 If you are enrolled in a program that is not approved to be offered in a fully online format, you will need to transition to on-campus instruction in order to graduate.
 By starting this degree program online, there is a risk that you will not be able to complete your degree if you cannot obtain the F-1 student visa or enter the US when you need to transition to on-campus attendance.